Research-Squirrel-Engineers/Impuls_SoftwareRezensionen_DGUF/Draft_EN.md

     name: Martina Trognitz
     affiliation: Austrian Centre for Digital Humanities and Cultural Heritage, ÖAW Wien
     orcid: 0000-0003-0485-6861
     bio: "Martina Trognitz studied computational linguistics and classical archaeology in Heidelberg.
 From 2012 to 2017, she worked in the IANUS project at the German Archaeological Institute.
 Since 2017, she has been in charge of the digital archive ARCHE of the ACDH-CH at the Austrian Academy of Sciences.
-She is working on a PhD project on the machine analysis of multi-sided Aegean seals of the Bronze Age.""
+She is working on a PhD project on the machine analysis of multi-sided Aegean seals of the Bronze Age."

 bibliography: literatur.bib